znicholas/myapps-cloud/README.md

 # myapps-cloud
-Enterprise-level micro-service soluction, bulid by srping-cloud、zookeeper、MQ、dubbo and so on
+Enterprise-level soluction of micro-service, bulid by srping-cloud、zookeeper、MQ、dubbo and so on